Toronto Board of Control

 The Board of Control of Toronto, Ontario, Canada, was a part of its municipal government until it was abolished in 1969.
 It served as the executive committee of the Toronto City Council.
 When it was initially created in 1896 by mandate of the provincial government, it consisted of three Controllers appointed from and by the aldermen, and presided over by the Mayor of Toronto.
-Beginning in 1904, the Board of Control was directly elected by the city's electorate and consisted of four Controllers, presided over by the Mayor.
-Each voter could vote for up to four candidates, and the four with the most votes were elected.
+Beginning in 1904, the Board of Control was directly elected by the city's electorate using cumulative voting and consisted of four Controllers, presided over by the Mayor.
+Each voter could cast up to four votes, which could go four candidates or be lumped on one candidate.
+The four with the most votes were elected.
 By tradition the controller who received the most votes was given the powerful budget chief position.

 Functions

 Under the Municipal Act, the Board of Control had the following duties and powers: